qt3uw/qt3softwaredocs/README.md

 The `nipiezeojenapy` package controls the Jena piezo stage controller via the NIDAQ.

-The package software is quite simple and can be used entirely stand-alone.
+The software is quite simple and can be used entirely stand-alone.

 https://github.com/gadamc/nipiezeojenapy